 Passenger vehicle occupants are also far more likely to be killed or seriously injured in a truck accident than the driver of the truck.
 The National Highway Traffic Safety Administration(NHTSA) reports that of the 3,964 large truck crash fatalities in a recent year, only 17 percent were occupants (driver) of the large trucks, while 71 percent were occupants of other vehicles.
 In addition to the fatalities, 95,000 people were injured in large truck collisions that year, 72 percent of which were occupants of other vehicles.

 Large semi-trucks had a fatality rate of 10.1 DEATHS PER 1,000 VEHICLES — three times higher than the average for all vehicles.

 A serious truck accident can occur anytime, but crashes involving large trucks are more likely to occur on certain weekdays when more big rigs are on the road.

 Most Dangerous Day of Week for Semi-truck Accidents in Indiana in 2014

-How Our Indiana Truck Accident Attorneys Can Help After a Crash
+How Our Indiana Truck Accident Lawyer Can Help After a Crash

 Our truck accident attorneys will investigate the cause of your truck accident.
 Accidents involving large trucks are more complicated to understand than fender benders with passenger cars.

 You will need an experienced law firm that has successfully represented victims of commercial truck accidents and has the resources and commitment to determine what occurred in a big rig crash.

 There may be multiple contributing factors to the accident including some combination of excessive speed, fatigue, distraction caused by a cell phone and a mechanical issue if the truck has not been serviced properly.
 Identifying precisely what caused a truck accident may require an independent investigation by traffic reconstruction experts.

 We will obtain the cell phone records of the truck driver to determine if the driver was distracted at the time of the crash.
 We will analyze the driver logs and toll receipts to determine if the driver had been behind the wheel too long and likely had impaired alertness due to fatigue.
 We review the maintenance records on the truck to determine if the truck company had serviced the brakes and other safety components of the vehicle according to schedule.